tristanqtn/Plouf/frontend/README.md

 The frontend structure is organized as follows:

 - **`app/`**: The main application code.

-  - **`main.py`**: Entry point for the application, starts the server and handles routing.
+  - **`main.py`**: Entry point for the application, starts the server and UI.
-  - **`routes/`**: Contains the routes for the frontend application.
+  - **`config.py`**: Contains the configuration settings for the application.
-    - **`pools.py`**: Contains the routes for managing pools.
-    - **`logs.py`**: Contains the routes for managing pool logs.
-  - **`templates/`**: Contains the HTML templates for the frontend application.
+  - **`templates/`**: Contains the Streamlit templates.
-    - **`home.html`**: Home page for the frontend application.
+    - **`home.py`**: Home page for the frontend application.
+    - **`health.py`**: Health and monitoring page.
-    - **`pools/`**: Contains the templates for managing pools.
+    - **`pools.py`**: Contains the templates for managing pool logs.
-    - **`logs/`**: Contains the templates for managing pool logs.
+    - **`pools_details.py`**: Contains the templates for managing pool logs.
-  - **`static/`**: Contains the static files (CSS, JS, images) for the frontend application.

-During development, I encoutered some issues with sending requests from the Flask templates to the backend.
+During development, I encoutered some issues with sending requests from the Streamlit templates to the backend.
 This is mainly due to CORS issues.
 The solution was to create an intermediary API in the frontend that forwards requests to the backend.
 This way, the frontend can send requests to the intermediary API, which then forwards them to the backend.
 This is a workaround to avoid CORS issues.

 ## 📝 Requirements